2018 Competition Winners

 Young Professional winner: Mae Dionio

 Mae studied for Level 1 and 2 Professional Cookery at Exeter College.
 During her time there, she won the Ray Kenny Bursary Award, the prize for which was work experience at Lucknam Park.
-Whilst there she was offered a job and has been working at Lucknam Park for three and a half years, since leaving college, initially as a commis chef but now in the position of demi chef de partie.
+Whilst there, she was offered a position as commis chef, later being promoted to demi chef de partie.
+In late 2020, Mae moved to the Manoir aux Quat’Saisons, initially as commis chef, later being promoted to demi chef de partie.

 In addition to her success in the South West Chef of the Year competition, Mae also won a Royal Academy of Culinary Arts Annual Award of Excellence in 2018.